Central Air Conditioner Prices

 - General condition of the home/quality of construction

 All of the above and more can make the installation or replacement more labor-intensive for air conditioner contractors.
 For example, if the existing ductwork is undersized or in need of repair, your contractor may need to spend extra time sealing or replacing ductwork before completing the installation.
-Larger, multi-story homes may be better suited to a zoned system with two or more AC units, or using a supplemental ductless AC unit.
+Larger, multi-story homes may be better suited to a zoned system with two or more AC units, or using supplemental ductless systems.
 Naturally, these systems will add cost for the additional units and any additional zone controls and duct dampers required.
 And, even a properly sized and installed air conditioner might struggle on hotter days if the home is poorly insulated and sealed.

 Additionally, previous energy-saving modifications to the home, such as upgraded insulation, energy-efficient windows and even ENERGY STAR® qualified roofing may also reduce the peak cooling capacity requirements of the system that is required, potentially reducing cost.

 In warmer climates: Your air conditioner will have a longer overall runtime during the cooling season compared to how it would operate in a more moderate climate.
 Installing a higher efficiency air conditioner system in a warmer climate home can help save money on monthly utility bills.
 However, keep in mind that higher efficiency systems tend to have higher central air conditioner prices for the unit and installation.
-In some cases, your local utility or the U.S. government may have available rebates for installing air conditioners with high SEER (cooling efficiency) ratings.
+In some cases, your local utility or the U.S. government may have available rebates for installing air conditioners with high SEER2 (cooling efficiency) ratings.
 Higher efficiency units also tend to come with additional comfort features as well, so if you are more interested in comfort over energy efficiency, this might be the choice for you regardless of climate.

 In cooler climates: Air conditioners in cooler climates will do just the opposite.
 There will be less calls for cooling, and therefore less overall runtime over the duration of the cooling season.
 In cooler climates, HVAC dealers may suggest a minimum efficiency unit to keep air conditioner costs in check.
 However, minimum efficiency units don’t offer the added comfort and lower operating sounds of the more deluxe models.

 In moderate climates: Many manufacturers like Carrier offer mid-range units that strike a balance between higher efficiency and higher comfort operation and the bare-bones models.
 If you live in a more moderate area with periods of high temperatures, but potentially shorter or less intense cooling seasons than in the Deep South, these mid-tier offerings might be perfect for you.
-Mid-tier units might have two-stage cooling, higher SEER ratings than the more basic models, and some of the comfort-enhancing features found on higher end units.
+Mid-tier units might have two-stage cooling, higher SEER2 ratings than the more basic models, and some of the comfort-enhancing features found on higher end units.
 As you would expect, these models price out somewhere in the middle and often represent a great value in cooling comfort.

 State of Existing Ducts